defenseunicorns/Defense-Unicorns-Culture/README.md

-# Our Culture
+# Defense Unicorn's Culture
-This repo is a living document of company culture and values.
+This repo is a living document of Defense Unicorn's culture.

 Everyone at the company is encouraged to take ownership of our culture and values.
 You can propose changes to this documment by clicking the edit button in the top righhand corner and opening a PR against it.
 Here is a helpful guide to [formatting with Github markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ## About Defense Unicorns
-Defense Unicorns exists to serve mission-focused heroes who recognize that outcomes aren't always directly related to the number of hours worked
-They want mission success and the best way to support the mission is to make sure we take care of our people.

-- **We believe that Unicorns (our employees) come first**
+Defense Unicorns exists to develop elegant and simple to use products, that enable mission heroes to stream software delivery so they can focus on the most important challenges.

+- **We believe that people matter.
+Our mission heroes who sacrifice so much to make the world a better place and our Unicorns, who make the amazing products that fundamentally change the world**

-- **We believe that a culture first mentality is critical**
+- **We believe that people and culture is the foundation upon which all processes and products are built**

-- **We believe If our company foundation is focused on culture, the technology will work itself out because we have the best people working for our company.**

 >“Invest in people so they can work anywhere.
 Treat them in a way where they won’t want to work anywhere but here”
 >